alex99now/MCB185/unix.md

 	tail bar

-Both of these commands have command line options so that you can see a different number of lines.
+Both of these programs have command line options so that you can see a different number of lines.
 For example, to see just the first line you would do the following: